 I have been an Assistant Professor in the School of Geography at Nottingham since August 2016 where I am a member of the Cultural and Historical Geography and Environment and Society research groups.
 My principle research interests relate to animal, more-than-human and food geographies in Italy from the nineteenth century to the current day.

-I undertook my BA(Hons) History, MA Environmental History and PhD in the Department of History at the University of Nottingham.
+I completed for my BA(Hons) History, MA Environmental History and PhD in the Department of History at the University of Nottingham.
 Professor Charles Watkins (Geography) and Dr Ross Balzaretti (History) and explored the comparative cultural-historical geographies and cultural-environmental histories of wolves and wild boar in the northwest Italian region of Liguria from the sixteenth century to the modern day.

-Upon completion of my doctoral studies I extended my research as a postdoctoral research and teaching fellow at the Università degli Studi di Genova (2013-15) as part of the Laboratorio di Archeologia e Storia Ambientale (LASA), an interdisciplinary research group comprised of academics and researchers from the Dipartimento di Antichità, Filosofia e Storia (DAFIST) and the Dipartimento di Scienze della Terra, dell'Ambiente e della Vita (DISTAV).
-During my time at Genova I also received funding from the Fondazione Spinola for investigations into the historical geographies of entomological science in Europe by way of research into the life, times and scientific works of Massimiliano Spinola (1780-1857).
+I extended my research as a postdoctoral research and teaching fellow at the Università degli Studi di Genova as part of the Laboratorio di Archeologia e Storia Ambientale (LASA), an interdisciplinary research group comprised of academics and researchers from the Dipartimento di Antichità, Filosofia e Storia (DAFIST) and the Dipartimento di Scienze della Terra, dell'Ambiente e della Vita (DISTAV).
+During my time at Genova I also received funding from the Fondazione Spinola and worked on a projects with the Fondazione Ambiente Italiano.

-I have since held various postdoctoral research positions in the UK and Italy; in the Centre for Advanced Studies at Nottingham working on the AHRC-funded 'Hidden Histories' project, as Rome Fellow at the British School of Rome (British Academy), and as research assistant on the Leverhulme-funded 'Splicing Time' project led by Liz Rideal at the Slade School of Fine Art (UCL), with whom I continue to collaborate.
+I have since held various postdoctoral research positions in the UK and Italy; as Rome Fellow at the British School of Rome (British Academy), in the Centre for Advanced Studies at Nottingham working on the AHRC-funded 'Hidden Histories' project, and as research assistant on a Leverhulme-funded at the Slade School of Fine Art (UCL), with whom I continue to collaborate as an Honorary Research Fellow.

-I continue to work closely with the Universita degli Studi di Genova and with the Università degli Studi di Scienze Gastronomiche where I contribute to teaching on their MA in New Food Thinking.
+I continue to work closely with the Universita degli Studi di Genova and with the Università degli Studi di Scienze Gastronomiche, where I contribute to the MA in New Food Thinking (Perception, Culture, and History).

 I am keen to supervise MRes and PhD research in the following topics: